Pound optimism fades along with Brexit glow for asset managers

 "The fact that sterling is now beginning to appreciate and recover a bit serves as an invitation for international investors," he said.

 The pound could trade above US$1.40 six months to a year from now, he says, about 3 per cent stronger.
-Predictions in recent years of a big recovery for the currency toward its pre-Brexit level of US$1.50 have so far failed to materialize, with analysts in a Bloomberg survey seeing it holding around current levels this year.
+Predictions in recent years of a big recovery for the currency towards its pre-Brexit level of US$1.50 have so far failed to materialise, with analysts in a Bloomberg survey seeing it holding around current levels this year.

 Charles Diebel at Mediolanum in Dublin could move his positioning from neutral to overweight in the next three months if the vaccine appears to be working.
 But for now, caution prevails.